nbdd0121/MW-FlowThread/README.md

 * You are done!

 ## Configuration
-* If you haven't installed ExtAvatar
+* If you haven't installed Avatar
 * * $wgDefaultAvatar (string), should be set to the URL of the default avatar.
 * $wgMaxNestLevel (int): Default to 3, this restricted max level of nested reply.
 * You can set user rights: